Service Team Overview

 Special events: Service Team is definitely not all work and no play!
 In addition to wilderness trips, we like to plan times for taking breaks and having fun together, such as joining the Three Lakes’ Fourth of July parade, spending an evening on the giant swing, mini golf, and ski shows!

-Service Team requires a special application and an interview.
-Once you have registered for the program and have paid your deposit, you will be emailed an application and reference form.
-Please contact the Service Team Coordinator for more information.
+Once you have registered for the program and have paid your deposit, you will receive an application and reference form by email.
+If you have any questions, please contact the Service Team Coordinator.

-New this year - Service Team will host our own family day on the last Friday of camp.
+Service Team Family Day- Service Team will host our own family day on the last Friday of camp.
 Family Day is designed to give family and friends a glimpse of what their student experienced over the summer.
 Come and see camp, enjoy some activities, meet with the cabin leaders, eat a meal with us, and hear about what God has done in students' lives.
-Campers are free to leave with their families after Family Day.
+Campers are free to leave with their families the evening of Family Day.

 We hope that parents, family members, or friends for every camper will come to family day.
 The transition from camp back to home is a critical time for students who are trying to transfer what they have learned during the summer.
 This is especially true for Service Teamers who spend seven weeks at HoneyRock.
 Involvement of a camper's permanent community in supporting the transition is essential.